ritvikrao/public_systems_projects/Lab6_Allocators/part2/README.md

 **Discuss** with your partner what data structures you might use to keep track of memory.
 Record at least one below, but try to think of at least two in your discussion.

 **Write a 1-2 sentence answer here:**
+A good data structure would be a linked list, because it makes it easy to search the memory blocks and combine/split them when necessary.

 **Discuss** with your partner, do you think you will be able to use valgrind to monitor your custom memory allocator to detect potential memory leaks?

 **Write a 1-2 sentence answer here:**
+Valgrind won't be a good way to check leaks because valgrind mostly checks for leaks by comparing allocations and frees.
+We are only using sbrk to extend the memory space, and when we call free, we are simply marking a box free, so valgrind cannot check for leaks where not all frees are called.

 ## Part 5 - strace